Hiking Through The Belly Of The Dragon Near Kanab Utah

 Looking back down a dry waterfall over a sandy wash

-• Please do not add to the carvings in the sandstone walls during your visit.
-Always practice the leave no trace principle.
-You want to leave belly of the dragon exactly how you found it.
+• Do not add to the carvings in the sandstone walls during your visit.

 Silhouette of woman hiking through belly of the dragon tunnel in kanab utah with light beaming inside